devpi/devpi/doc/devguide/hooks.rst

 - the hook calling thread is managed from the KeyFS instance.

-- the hooks are called in the same way from within a master and replica process.
+- the hooks are called in the same way from within a primary and replica process.

 - hook subscribers must honour **idempotency**: they should properly